lanceydancey/mcgrath/networking.md

 Each of these technologies uses a different physical layer, each with its own mechanical and electrical properties.
 Each is standardized by a different standards body, and each has its own quirks, limitations, and advantages.
 In the case of mobile networks, the business needs drive its distinction from WiFi, despite the fact that they are both based on the same underlying technology (digital RF).
 Bluetooth differs from WiFi in terms of power, bandwidth, and range, but is otherwise very similar.
 CAN is a completely different beast, and is used for very different purposes.

+Each physical layer used is a different *fabric*, or the physical object that provides interconnection between nodes.
+It can be fiber optic cabling, copper wire (as in ethernet), coaxial wire, RF waves, etc. Basically, if you can use it for some signaling, you can probably use it for networking in some fashion.

 Then there are the more "exotic" networks, such as those based on RS-485, RS-232, or other serial protocols.
-BACnet -- the building automation and control network -- connects industrial systems such as HVAC and access control...and runs over a variety of physical network media.
+BACnet -- the building automation and control network -- connects industrial systems such as HVAC and access control and runs over a variety of physical network media.

 Oh, and then we have mesh networks operating over wireless (not WiFi) signals, such as LoRaWAN, Zigbee, Zwave, Thread, etc. These are typically used for IoT devices, and are often proprietary.

+And let's not forget the really unusual stuff, like digital modes over HAM radio.
+In many cases, these are based on the same precursors as the Internet, but are not the Internet.
+Some connect to the Internet.
+Most don't.
+People often ignore this aspect of networking, but in an emergency, it might be the only thing we have left for area-wide communication.

 Yes, we could have an entire term dedicated to this topic.
 Anyone interested?